Tech writers can code too

 print "There's a data centre ready to serve storage,"

-print "compute, and databases for our customers"
+print "compute, and fresh donuts for our customers"

 print "around the globe:";